 As of June 30, 2020, the Agency has interest rate swap agreements with 10 swap counterparty guarantors.
 All of the Agency's interest rate swap agreements require the Agency to post collateral if its general obligation credit ratings, as issued by Moody's and Standard and Poor's fall below a certain level and if the fair value of the swaps breach a certain threshold.
 The collateral can be posted in several forms: cash, mortgage-backed securities, or treasury securities.
 If the Agency does not post collateral, the interest rate swap can be terminated by the counterparty.
 The cash collateral and securities collateral are reported as "Current assets: Other Assets" and "Noncurrent assets: Investments," respectively, in the statement of net position.
-As of June 30, 2020, the Agency posted fair value of mortgage-backed securities as collateral with swap counterparties in the amounts of \$32.5 million, and no cash was posted as collateral with swap counterparties.
-As of June 30, 2019, the Agency posted fair value of mortgage-backed securities as collateral in the amounts of \$28.5 million and no cash was posted as collateral with swap counterparties.
+As of June 30, 2020, the Agency posted fair value of mortgage-backed securities as collateral with swap counterparties in the amounts of \$32.5 million, and no cash was posted as collateral in the amounts of \$28.5 million and no cash was posted as collateral in the amounts of \$28.5 million and no cash was posted as collateral with swap counterparties.